Dropshipping Fulfillment Planner

 Important note about this tool

 This is a practical planning tool, not tax, legal, or customs advice.
-The best fulfillment model can still vary by niche, product type, target market, and the suppliers you have access to.

 Want the full guide?

-If you want the full breakdown behind these recommendations, read our complete guide here:
+For the full breakdown behind these recommendations, read our complete guide here:

 Local vs. Global Fulfillment for Dropshipping (+ Planner)